History of the

 Inaugural WTM Global Conference Attendees

 The WTM very much welcomes your .
 Through this interactive online facility people can register questions and even participate via Skype in conferences about the explanation of the human condition and the Transformed Lifeforce State that it makes possible.
-The illustrates just how helpful your enquiries are.
+The video in the WTM Video Library illustrates just how helpful your enquiries are.
 Indeed, we now have a library of and their answers for everyone to benefit from.
 We have also established a to help people overcome the initial difficulty of reading about the historically forbidden subject of the human condition.

 With the understanding of the human condition finally found, the horizons that now open up for the human race are boundless and immensely exciting—so ask questions, find out what others are thinking and doing, become involved and help bring about the now urgently needed transformation of the world.